9:00 pm

 On today’s docket: Powwow Culture Analysis v.
 Pan-Indian Theory.
 We explored the facts and reasoning that led the judge to dismiss some sociologists’ claims about powwows and Native American culture, ultimately ruling against the Pan-Indian Theory.
 We also learned that our role isn’t to argue for answer choices but to assume they’re wrong until they prove otherwise.
 Armed with the insights from our case brief and a solid approach, the questions pleaded no contest.

-Robert's LSAT journey transformed when he discovered the Demon.
-Frustrated by other prep companies overcomplicating the test, he found success through the Demon’s straightforward approach.
-Now, Robert is dedicated to helping others achieve similar success, driven by his desire to simplify the LSAT study process and guide students to remarkable improvements.
+Robert’s LSAT journey transformed when he discovered the Demon.
+Frustrated by other prep companies overcomplicating the test, he found success with the Demon’s common-sense approach.
+Now, he’s dedicated to helping others improve by making LSAT prep simple and effective.